franioli/metashape/README.md

 ### Issues

+##### Reach Python Consol

-In Metashape, if Python Reach Console does not work and give the following error
+In Metashape app, if Reach Python Console does not work and gives the following error

 ```bash
 Failed to import qtconsole.inprocess: libffi.so.6: cannot open shared object file: No such file or directory